JMak22/QuickZoomPreset/README.md

 ### Attempted but not implemented
 Hotkeys to fit page width/height to window.
 These view actions didn’t respond on my build, so I left them out.
-Please note the at there is a function ```app.setZoom``` that greatly simplifies the code, but it's currently (Sep 2025) available only in the nightly build.
-I will look into publishing a version that takes advantage of the function.

 ## Dependencies for plugins:
 - Xournal++ (with plugin support enabled)